 Mating takes place with the cuttlefish linking their eight arms and two tentacles for head-to-head contact, with the males slipping their sperm packages into the female’s mouth and fertilising her eggs.
 The female lays tear-shaped eggs and attaches them to the underside of the rocky ledges and in rock cavities where they hatch three to five months later.
 It is believed they congregate here in such large numbers as it is the only area in the vicinity with rocky ledges suitable to lay eggs.

-Commercial fishing almost destroyed this world class phenomenon, therefore the cuttlefish are protected during their breeding season between May and August.
+Commercial fishing almost destroyed this world class phenomenon, therefore the cuttlefish are protected all year round (see below)

 Did you know?